Should your Access Control system be doing more?

 Example 3: Your access control system records who enters the building every day.
 But it doesn’t record entries and exits over the longer term.
 If it did, you would be able to build a picture of the true state of attendance within your business – and you wouldn’t need a separate time and attendance system to do it.

-If you want an access control system that simply keeps the door locked unless you have the keycode/card/scan to open it, then a standalone system will work perfectly.
+If you want a system that simply keeps the door locked unless you have the keycode/card/scan to open it, then a standalone system will work perfectly.
 But if you want an access control system that logs every action – including unsuccessful entry attempts – and actively supports the wider business, you need an access control system integrated with your time and attendance.
 A single system that controls both will make securing your people and your property simple.

 You can find out more about integrated access control with Platinum+ here.